Elijah Wilkinson: Chicago Bears

 Wilkinson signed a one-year contract with the Chicago Bears on March 23, 2021.

-Atlanta Falcons
+Atlanta Falcons (first stint)

 On March 17, 2022, Wilkinson signed a one-year contract with the Atlanta Falcons.
 He was named the starting left guard to begin the season.
 He started seven games before being placed on injured reserve on November 5, 2022.
 He was activated on December 17.

+Arizona Cardinals

+On April 5, 2023, Wilkinson signed with the Arizona Cardinals.
+He was named the Cardinals starting left guard to begin the 2023 season.
+He was placed on injured reserve on October 28, 2023, with a neck injury.
+He was activated on December 16.

+On March 13, 2024, Wilkinson re-signed with the Cardinals.
+He was released on August 27.

+Atlanta Falcons (second stint)

+On August 30, 2024, Wilkinson was signed to the practice squad of the Atlanta Falcons, returning to the team that he started nine games for during the 2022 season.
+He was promoted to the active roster on September 24.

+Personal life

+Born in the United States, Wilkinson is of Puerto Rican descent.